- Co-founder of Hi

 Honors & Fellowships

-My writing has appeared in New Scientist, Virgina Quarterly Review, The New York Times, CNN.com, Codex: A Journal of Typography, A List Apart, and other publications.
+My writing has appeared in New Scientist, The New Yorker, Virgina Quarterly Review, The New York Times, CNN.com, Codex: A Journal of Typography, A List Apart, and other publications.

 I speak frequently about digital books, publishing, and startups.
 My speaking schedule is updated regularly (in theory).